thwolter/riskgpt/docs/risk_workflow.md

 ## Document Microservice Integration

 The workflow includes integration with a document microservice that provides relevant documents based on the business context.
 This integration is currently implemented as a placeholder that will be replaced with actual API calls in the future.
+Set the `DOCUMENT_SERVICE_URL` environment variable to the base URL of this microservice.

 ```python
 from riskgpt.workflows import fetch_relevant_documents